kennethlng/wizards-duel-ar/README.md

 ## Stack

 I used Unity for the game engine, [GameSparks](https://docs.gamesparks.com/tutorials/real-time-services/) for real-time multiplayer networking, and [Google Cloud Anchors](https://developers.google.com/ar/develop/java/cloud-anchors/overview-android) for shared augmented reality experiences.

+## Questions

+If you have any issues or questions, message me on [Twitter](https://twitter.com/kennethlng) or email me hello@kennethlng.com.